Our Statement of Commitment

 For the purposes of research assessment, we must consider the value and impact of all research outputs (including datasets, software and public engagement) in addition to research publications and consider a broad range of impact measures including qualitative indicators of research impact, such as influence on policy and practice.

-We have established a Working Group to help develop a plan for implementing the principles.
+We have established a DORA Working Group to help develop a plan for implementing the principles.
 We will develop a process for monitoring and reporting on progress in implementing the DORA principles.
 Once the process is established there will be regular reporting on progress and compliance to the Senate Research & Knowledge Exchange Committee.

-Professor John Rowan, Vice-Principal (Research, Knowledge Exchange & Wider Impact) has overall institutional responsibility for DORA, assisted by the DORA Working Group.
+The Vice-Principal (Research, Knowledge Exchange & Wider Impact) has overall institutional responsibility for DORA, assisted by the DORA Working Group.